Hasnain910/Comment-Sentiment-Tracker/README.md

 # Comment-Sentiment-Tracker
 This code is for tracking customer sentiments
-For this specific module, I've used 8 sample comments as a dataset to train on.
+For this specific module, I'm doing it based on a small sample of 'positive' words and 'negative' words.